tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 where could he go?
-So Reddy went to the loneliest part of the Old Pasture and crept into an old house that he and Granny had dug there long ago when they had been forced to live in the Old Pasture in the days when Farmer Brown's boy and Bowser the Hound had hunted them for stealing chickens.
+So Reddy went to the loneliest part of the Old Pasture and crept into an old house that he and Granny had dug there long ago when they had been forced to live in the Old Pasture in the days when Farmer Brown's boy and Bella the Hound had hunted them for stealing chickens.
 There he stretched himself out and was perfectly miserable.